rishabdhar12/portfolio/content/tech write-up/flutter-di.md

 ---

 I've been working on a Flutter budgeting application lately.
 Previously, I have encountered difficulties with effectively managing a variety of dependencies.
 Maintaining a clean and structured codebase is essential for any application that works with user data, many services, and complex financial computations.
 Dependency Injection (DI) is useful in this situation.
-Let's explore how get_it can simplify DI in Flutter and improve the architecture of your budgeting app.
+Let's explore how get_it can simplify DI in Flutter.

 ### Why Dependency Injection Matters